ferhattkoc-ml/mall-customer-segmentation/README.md

 - scikit-learn
 - scipy

+---

 ## 📝 Conclusion

-Both K-Means and Hierarchical Clustering methods produced consistent and interpretable customer segments.
-The results can be used to develop targeted marketing strategies for different customer groups.
+Both **K-Means** and **Hierarchical Clustering** methods produced consistent and interpretable customer segments.
+The identified segments can be effectively used for **targeted marketing strategies** and customer relationship management.

 ---

-*This project is intended for educational and portfolio purposes.*
+*This project is created for educational and portfolio purposes.*